Overview: Federal RequirementsBackground materials on disproportionate representation and significant disproportionality.

 Examines the educational progress and challenges that racial and ethnic minorities face in the United States.
-The Institute of Education Sciences, National Center for Education Statistics (NCES), is the primary federal entity for collecting, analyzing, and reporting data related to education in the United States.
+The Institute of Education Sciences, National Center for Education Statistics, is the primary federal entity for collecting, analyzing, and reporting data related to education in the United States.

 Changes in IDEA Part B regulations include, for example, a more extensive scan for instances of disproportionality, more extensive remedies where findings of disproportionality occur, and a focus on the development of personnel preparation models to ensure appropriate placement and services for all students and to reduce disproportionality in eligibility, placement, and disciplinary actions.
 A table attached to the above-cited memo highlights requirements for both disproportionate representation and significant disproportionality.

-The OSEP provides guidance on CEIS under Part B of IDEA in a memorandum (DOC) that describes and explains the following: federal requirements for the use of CEIS funds by LEAs identified as having significant disproportionality by race or ethnicity; what is meant by coordinated early intervening services; and the calculation methodologies.
+The OSEP provides guidance on CEIS under Part B of IDEA in a memorandum (DOC) that describes and explains the following: federal requirements for the use of CEIS funds by LEAs identified as having significant disproportionality by race or ethnicity; what is meant by CEIS; and the calculation methodologies.